-Additionally, TPM vendors that support multiple OEM brands allow for a single point of contact when it comes to entering a support ticket.
-This decreases downtime and allows an easier way to manage your data center.
-It is important to know that the OEM can sometimes support equipment outside of their brand, and this will be done through an outside or third-party maintenance provider.
-However, the cost for this will be significant, and going with a third-party maintenance provider outright can save you the cost and hassle of having multiple service contracts to manage or adding other vendors onto one OEM support contract.
+Additionally, many TPM vendors that support multiple OEM brands also allow for a single point of contact when it comes to entering a support ticket.
+This decreases downtime and presents an easier way to manage your data center.
+It is important to note that the OEM can sometimes support equipment outside of their brand.
+This will usually be done through an outside or third-party maintenance provider and the cost for this will be significant.
+Going with a third-party maintenance provider outright can save you the cost and hassle of having multiple service contracts to manage or adding other vendors onto one OEM support contract.

 Does your vendor have an integrated portal that allows you to easily manage a hybrid portfolio consisting or OEM, TPM and self-supported contracts?

 In the Gartner report, "How to Reduce Network Equipment Support Costs," Gartner advocates the use of a hybrid maintenance strategy, stating, "organizations with networks of more than 1,000 devices should invest in inventory and contract management tools (if their service providers don't offer them) to help them gain better control and develop good network maintenance strategies."

 Be certain that your provider offers software to help you to manage a hybrid environment consisting of OEM, TPM, and self-supported assets.
 A single repository for all of this activity will greatly reduce the complexity and overhead of managing a mixed maintenance environment.

 Many providers have some sort of platform, however most are limited to only the contracts they support.
 If you have adopted a Hybrid Maintenance Strategy, it's worth evaluating a platform that is built to incorporate all your maintenance contracts into a single repository, regardless of vendor.